apollos/eyes/README.md

 #Demo weight
 1. For training, you can use the initiated weight for your training http://pan.baidu.com/s/1mhKJ67u
 2. For detection, you can use the trained weight for 20 category demos http://pan.baidu.com/s/1c1btRC
+3. For detection, you can use the trained weight for 80 category demos https://pan.baidu.com/s/1o7VIuYu